A Complete Guide To Colour Tones For Your Home

 Colours tones for home interiors can be categorised into the following three broad buckets:

-PRO TIP: Warm colours can be overpowering so do ensure you balance it with the use of white or complementary shades.
+PRO TIP: Warm undertone colours can be overpowering so do ensure you balance it with the use of white or complementary shades.

 Neutral Colour Tones

-Neutral colours tones are shades of greys, beiges and browns.
+Neutral colour tones are shades of greys, beiges and browns.
 When used solo, they are dull and boring.
 They work best when paired with warm or cool colour tones as this pairing creates a balanced look and one that is not overpowering.
-These colour tones can be used in any space but must be paired with warm or cool tones depending on the type of room it is being used in.
-Neutral tones can have both warm or cool lighting fixtures depending on design/ colour of the shades.
+Neutral colour tones can be used in any space but must be paired with warm or cool tones depending on the type of room it is being used in.
+Neutral colour tones can have both warm or cool lighting fixtures depending on design/ colour of the shades.